MystenLabs/sui/doc/src/learn/exchange-integration-faq.md

 ### How many validators will Sui have at genesis?

-The number is still TBD.
+The number is still under consideration.
 The validator set is not fixed, but validators must apply and then be approved through our validator application process.

 ### Is the address used for staking the same as the wallet address that owns the staked coins?